Find A CSER: Local Organizations

 Description

 Since 1982, Lynchburg Daily Bread has provided a hot lunch to the homeless and hungry of the Lynchburg area.
 We serve a free lunch from 10:15 a.m. until 12:20 p.m.
 365 days a year.
-Anyone is welcome to receive a meal and may have as many meals as they wish.
-In addition to our downtown location, our Meals Outreach program distributes food to 15 additional locations that include Appomattox, Altavista, Bedford, Madison Heights, Pamplin, and neighborhoods within the City Lynchburg.
-In 2021, we served 133,259 meals and provided additional assistance by distributing a variety of groceries and fresh produce, donated by local stores and community growers.
+Anyone is welcome to receive a meal and each person is welcome to up to 8 meals.
+In addition to our downtown location, our Meals Outreach program distributes food to 4 summer programs targeting children, locations that include Appomattox, Altavista, Bedford, Madison Heights, Pamplin, and neighborhoods within the City Lynchburg.
+In 2023, we served 246,177 meals and provided additional assistance by distributing a variety of groceries and fresh produce, donated by local stores and community growers.

 Lynchburg Daily Bread is located at 721 Clay Street in downtown Lynchburg, across from the fire station, at the corner of 8th and Clay streets.
 Free parking is available along Clay Street.
 Paid parking is available at the parking garage, also on the corner of 8th and Clay.